phpMussel/Docs/readme.en.md

 ### 7. <a name="SECTION7"></a>CONFIGURATION OPTIONS

-The following is a list of variables found in the `config.ini` configuration file of phpMussel, along with a description of their purpose and function.
+The following is a list of the configuration directives accepted by phpMussel, along with a description of their purpose and function.

 ```
 Configuration (v3)